kolonialno/patito/docs/tutorial/dataframe-validation.rst

         pydantic-->|Same class<br />definition|patito

 Patito tries to rely as much as possible on pydantic's existing modelling concepts, naturally extending them to the dataframe domain where possible.
+Model fields annotated with ``str`` will map to dataframe columns stored as ``pl.Utf8``, ``int`` as ``pl.Int8``/``pl.Int16``/.../``pl.Int64``, and so on.
-But certain modelling concepts are not applicable in the context of singular instances, and are therefore necessarily not part of pydantic's API.
+But certain modelling concepts are not applicable in the context of singular object instances, and are therefore necessarily not part of pydantic's API.

 Take ``product_id`` as an example, you would expect this column to be unique across all products and duplicates should therefore be considered invalid.
-In pydantic you have no way to express this, but patito expands upon ``pydantic.Field`` in various ways in order to represent dataframe-related constraints.
+In pydantic you have no way to express this, but patito expands upon pydantic in various ways in order to represent dataframe-related constraints.
 One of these extensions is the ``unique`` parameter accepted by ``patito.Field``, which allows you to specify that all the values of a given column should be unique.

 .. code-block:: python